cfug/dio/dio/README.md

 /// the request will be perceived as successful; otherwise, considered as failed.
 ValidateStatus? validateStatus;

-/// Custom field that you can retrieve it later in
+/// Custom field that you can retrieve it later in [Interceptor],
-/// [Interceptor], [Transformer] and the [Response] object.
+/// [Transformer] and the [Response.requestOptions] object.
 Map<String, dynamic>? extra;

 /// Common query parameters.